 When you create a script and attach it to a GameObjectThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary, the script appears in the GameObject’s InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, allowing you to inspect and edit the values.
 More info

-See in Glossary.
-To customize and add to the components in the Editor, you can write your own scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
+See in Glossary just like a built-in component.
+This is because scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info

 See in Glossary become componentsA functional part of a GameObject.
 A GameObject can contain any number of components.
 Unity has many built-in components, and you can create your own by writing scripts that inherit from MonoBehaviour.
 More info

 See in Glossary when you save them in your project.